Transient Reward Approximation for Continuous-Time Markov Chains: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} analysis of large Markov chains is a recurring challenge in many important areas ranging from quantitative security~\cite{KopfB11} to computer network dependability and performance~\cite{sand87a,haverkort-book}.
+The analysis of large Markov chains is a recurring challenge in many important areas ranging from computer network dependability and performance~\cite{sand87a,haverkort-book} to quantitative security~\cite{KopfB11}.
 To evaluate properties of such systems, a standard approach is to perform numerical analysis, nowadays often embedded in a stochastic model checker~\cite{KNP11,KatoenZHHJ11,CiardoMW09,DeavoursCCDDDSW02}.
 At its core, the model checker has to operate with a very large matrix induced by the Markov chain.
-In this context, the use of symbolic representations, in particular variations of decision diagrams, such as MTBDDs (multi-terminal decision diagrams)~\cite{Parker02,HermannsKNPS03}, MDDs~\cite{WanCM11}, or ZDDs~\cite{LampkaSOB10} have made it possible to store and manipulate very large matrices in a symbolic manner.
+In this context, the use of symbolic representations, in particular variations of decision diagrams, such as multi-terminal decision diagrams (MTBDDs)~\cite{Parker02,HermannsKNPS03}, multiple-valued decision diagrams (MDDs)~\cite{WanCM11}, or zero-suppressed decision diagrams (ZDDs)~\cite{LampkaSOB10}, have made it possible to store and manipulate very large matrices in a symbolic manner (either of transition rates or just of adjacency).
 Many of the applications occurring in practice lead to very large continuous-time Markov chains (CTMCs) that nevertheless contain only a very small number of different transition rates.
-This is a primary reason why decision diagrams---where distinct rates are stored as distinct values in the structure---are effective.
+This is a primary reason why decision

+diagrams, where distinct rates are stored as distinct values in the structure, are effective.
 Whenever there are many pairwise different rates occurring, the decision diagram degenerates to a decision tree, and thus its size explodes.
-Therefore, models with a high number of different rates are a notorious problem for symbolic representations, and hence for the stochastic model checkers available to date.
+Edge-valued binary decision diagrams (EVBDDs)~\cite{LaiPV96} often can avoid this representation explosion, at the price of a more involved reconstruction of matrix entries.
+This trade-off makes them less suited for direct numerical computations, as needed for the model checking of CTMCs.
+Therefore, models with a large number of different rates are a notorious problem for symbolic representations, and hence for the stochastic model checkers available to date.